berops/culture/Golang.md

 The gofmt tool and linters supposedly take care most of the coding style related issues.

 Still, try to be consistent in things like:
-- order of the imported packages (e.g. std packages first, then local packages, and 3rd party packages)
+- order of the imported packages (e.g. std packages first, then local packages, and 3rd party packages last)
 - number of newlines between code sections (import block, top-level definitions)

 **Structs and method functions belong together**
-In object-oriented languages the data and the related operations are held closely together (i.e. in an class).
+In object-oriented languages the data and the related operations are held closely together (in a class).
 In Golang (similar to Rust, Haskell, Clojure), the struct definition (representing the data) and the method functions defined on them (defining the operations on data) should be kept in proximity to each other, too, to aid readibility etc.

 **Pointers**
 TODO How exactly does Golang deal with it's pointers (besides having a GC).

 **Unit Tests**
-TODO things like setup/teardown blocks, coverage metrics.
+TODO things like setup/teardown blocks, coverage metrics, how much TDD to do.